Rhinocort

 What is budesonide?
 Budesonide is an active synthetic glucocorticoid used to treat allergic and inflammatory respiratory diseases.
 It has negligible mineral corticosteroid activity.
 It belongs to the drugs of prolonged action with the possibility of single dosing.
 Is budesonide a steroid?
 Yes, it is actively used in inhalers for asthmatics.

-What is budesonide used for: budesonide is characterized by local anti-inflammatory action due to its high lipophilicity and ability to penetrate intracellularly to bind with glucocorticoid receptors.
-Inhalation treatment of the respiratory system has several advantages over oral therapy, i.e., the use of traditional dosage forms – syrups, drops, pills.
+What is budesonide used for?
+Budesonide is characterized by local anti-inflammatory action due to its high lipophilicity and ability to penetrate intracellularly to bind with glucocorticoid receptors.
+Inhalation treatment of the respiratory system has several advantages over oral therapy, i.e., using traditional dosage forms—syrups, drops, and pills.
 One of the few sputum expectorants that can be used by inhalation is Rhinocort.

-The success of bronchopulmonary treatment today is largely determined by choice of the “perfect drug in the perfect inhaler” for each individual.
-Different types of inhalation devices have their advantages and disadvantages, as well as their own rules for use.
-At the same time, it will be difficult to achieve the desired effect without the exact observance of the inhalation technique.
+The success of bronchopulmonary treatment today is primarily determined by the choice of the “perfect drug in the perfect inhaler” for each individual.
+Different types of inhalation devices have advantages and disadvantages, as well as their own rules for use.
+At the same time, it will be difficult to achieve the desired effect without exact observance of the inhalation technique.
 The Rhinocort inhaler is objectively a good device that helps even with very severe forms of the disease.

 Rhinocort Therapy Percent